 Manchester Pride Parade

-The city’s biggest parade will be returning to the streets of Manchester city centre on Saturday 26 August, with the LGBTQ+ community and its allies marching for equality in front of thousands of spectators.
+The city’s biggest parade will be returning to the streets of Manchester city centre on Saturday 26 August, with the LGBTQ+ community and its allies marching for equality in front of thousands of spectators – the parade is now at capacity, but why not join the streets of people cheering it on?

 A space for all members of the LGBTQ+ family to come together, the Gay Village Party is the heart of the festival and a real celebration of LGBTQ+ life.
-The four day street party will see a whole host of performances from LGBTQ+ artists and performers.
+The four day street party will see a whole host of performances from LGBTQ+ artists and performers, including Jake Shears, Alison Goldfrapp and Conchita Wurst.
 Tickets are required to enter the Gay Village Party performances.

 The Candlelit Vigil is the culmination of Manchester Pride, closing the four day Festival on Monday 28 August with a moment of reflection in Sackville Gardens.
 The home of Alan Turing, The National Transgender Memorial and the Beacon of Hope, the gardens are transformed into a sea of flickering candles to remember and honour those who we have lost to HIV and those who have been persecuted in the LGBTQ+ community, both here in the UK and around the world.